JasperTee/Obsidian-Notes/Education/School/2025-2026/31260-Fundamentals of Interaction Design/Week 3 Lec - The interaction design process.md

 - **Qualitative**: Interviews reveal that users are frustrated because the app requires creating an account before checkout.
     → Combining both insights: solution could be a **“Guest Checkout” option**.
+## 7. Prototyping

+### Definition

+- A **prototype** is an **experimental, often incomplete version** of a design.

+- It represents an idea in a **tangible form** (paper sketch, model, digital mockup, or interactive demo).

+- The purpose is to **explore, test, and communicate ideas** **before** investing significant time and resources into final development.

+---

+### Purpose of Prototyping

+1. **Test ideas, concepts, and assumptions** – check feasibility, usefulness, and usability early.

+2. **Think through making** – building prototypes helps designers discover insights and refine ideas.

+3. **Facilitate discussion** – prototypes allow users, designers, and stakeholders to give concrete feedback.

+4. **Save time and cost** – catch problems early, avoid expensive mistakes later.

+---

+### Levels of Fidelity
+#### What is Fidelity?

+- **Fidelity** = the degree of **detail, realism, and interactivity** a prototype has compared to the final product.

+- In prototyping, fidelity ranges from **very rough and abstract** to **highly polished and realistic**.

+- Designers choose the right fidelity depending on:

+    - The **goal of testing** (concept, layout, usability, or visual design).

+    - The **stage of the design process** (early exploration vs. late refinement).

+    - The **resources available** (time, budget, tools).

+---

+#### 1. Low-Fidelity Prototypes

+- **Definition**: Simple, quick, and inexpensive representations of ideas.

+- **Forms**:

+    - Paper sketches

+    - Wireframes

+    - Storyboards

+    - Simple physical mock-ups (e.g., cardboard, wood blocks)

+- **Purpose**:

+    - Explore **basic concepts** and structure.

+    - Encourage creativity and rapid iteration.

+    - Useful for brainstorming and early user feedback.

+- **Pros**: fast, cheap, easy to change.

+- **Cons**: limited realism; cannot capture complex interactions or detailed aesthetics.

+- **Example**: A hand-drawn sketch of an app’s navigation flow.

+---

+#### 2. Medium-Fidelity Prototypes

+- **Definition**: More detailed than sketches, but not fully polished.

+- **Forms**:

+    - Digital wireframes (using tools like Figma, Balsamiq).

+    - Clickable prototypes with limited interaction.

+    - Simplified physical models (3D-printed without full detail).

+- **Purpose**:

+    - Test **layout, navigation, and interaction flow**.

+    - Communicate functionality more clearly to stakeholders.

+- **Pros**: more realistic than low-fi, still relatively quick to create.

+- **Cons**: not visually polished; may mislead users if they expect a “finished” product.

+- **Example**: A clickable wireframe that lets users move between screens, but without visual design or animations.

+---

+#### 3. High-Fidelity Prototypes

+- **Definition**: Detailed and close to the final product in look and interaction.

+- **Forms**:

+    - Interactive digital mockups (Figma, Adobe XD, InVision).

+    - Fully functional code-based prototypes.

+    - Detailed physical models with real materials.

+- **Purpose**:

+    - Test **usability, visual design, and user experience** in detail.

+    - Demonstrate the product to stakeholders or clients.

+- **Pros**: highly realistic, accurate feedback, better for usability testing.

+- **Cons**: time-consuming, costly, harder to modify quickly.

+- **Example**: A nearly complete mobile app prototype with clickable buttons, animations, and real content.

+---

+#### When to Use Which?

+- **Low-fidelity**: early stage → explore ideas, test concepts quickly.

+- **Medium-fidelity**: mid-stage → refine layout, flows, interactions.

+- **High-fidelity**: late stage → validate design, usability, aesthetics before final development.

+---

+### Key Characteristics

+- A prototype is **not the final product**.

+- Its goal is **learning**, not perfection.

+- Everything in a prototype is **subject to change** based on testing and feedback.

+- Designers often create **multiple prototypes** with different fidelity levels depending on what they want to test.

+---

+### Examples from the lecture

+- A **block of wood** as a prototype to test the actual size of a product.

+- **Paper sketches** for app screens to check layout and navigation.

+- **Interactive digital prototypes** to simulate user flows and gather usability feedback.

+---

+### Key Takeaways

+- **Prototyping is about exploration, not finalization.**

+- It allows designers to **experiment, validate, and communicate** ideas.

+- Prototypes range from **low-fidelity (sketches)** to **high-fidelity (interactive mockups)**.

+- The main benefit is **reducing risk and cost** by testing early and often.
+## 8. Testing

+### Definition

+- **Testing** is the final stage in the interaction design process.

+- It is the process of **evaluating ideas and prototypes** by gathering feedback from **real users** or **experts**.

+- The main goal: determine whether the design is **useful, usable, and acceptable**.

+---

+### Objectives of Testing

+1. **Validate usefulness and usability**

+    - Does the solution really solve the user’s problem?

+    - Is it easy to use, clear, and accessible?

+2. **Identify flaws and weaknesses**

+    - Discover where users struggle, make mistakes, or feel confused.

+    - Detect issues in interface, navigation, or interactions.

+3. **Learn more about users**

+    - Testing is not only for evaluating the design, but also for **discovering new insights** about user behaviour and needs.

+4. **Refine and improve the design**

+    - Use the results to iterate: return to Define, Ideate, or Prototype if necessary.

+---

+### Testing Methods

+#### 1. Usability Testing

+- **Definition**: Observing real users as they attempt to complete tasks with a prototype or product.

+- **Purpose**: Identify usability problems, measure success rates, and gather feedback on ease of use.

+- **Process**:

+    1. Define tasks (e.g., “Find and register for a course”).

+    2. Ask users to perform them with a prototype.

+    3. Observe behaviours, struggles, and errors.

+    4. Collect feedback.

+- **Pros**: Realistic, direct feedback from actual users.

+- **Cons**: Can be time-consuming, requires recruiting participants.

+- **Example**: Students use a low-fidelity app prototype to check if they can find assignment deadlines easily.

+---

+#### 2. Heuristic Evaluation

+- **Definition**: Experts evaluate the design against established usability heuristics (principles).

+- **Common heuristics** (Jakob Nielsen): visibility of system status, consistency, error prevention, user control, etc.

+- **Pros**: Quick, inexpensive, doesn’t require users.

+- **Cons**: Depends on expert skill; may miss issues that real users would face.

+- **Example**: An expert reviews a banking app prototype and identifies that inconsistent icons might confuse users.

+---

+#### 3. A/B Testing

+- **Definition**: Comparing two design variants (A and B) to see which performs better with users.

+- **How it works**: Split user base randomly, show each group a different version, and measure metrics (clicks, conversions, time spent).

+- **Pros**: Provides clear, quantitative evidence of which design works better.

+- **Cons**: Requires larger sample sizes and live deployment context.

+- **Example**: Testing two different button styles (“Sign Up Now” vs. “Join Free”) to see which gets more clicks.

+---

+#### 4. Surveys and Questionnaires

+- **Definition**: Collecting structured feedback from many users, often after they interact with a prototype.

+- **Purpose**: Measure subjective satisfaction, preferences, or perceived usability.

+- **Pros**: Can reach many people; useful for attitudes and opinions.

+- **Cons**: Responses may be biased, not always accurate about real behaviour.

+- **Example**: After testing a learning app, students rate its ease of navigation on a scale from 1–5.

+---

+#### 5. Remote User Testing

+- **Definition**: Users test a prototype remotely, often online, while their screen and interactions are recorded.

+- **Pros**: Scalable, cheaper, can recruit diverse participants.

+- **Cons**: Less control over the environment, harder to observe body language.

+- **Example**: A prototype is shared online, and students test it from home while their sessions are tracked.

+---

+---

+### Prototypes for Testing

+- **Low-fidelity prototypes**: good for testing ideas early and cheaply.

+- **High-fidelity prototypes**: used for detailed usability testing, checking layout, visual design, and user flow.

+---

+### Typical Testing Process

+1. **Prepare**: define task scenarios (e.g., “Sign up for a course”).

+2. **Recruit users**: explain the purpose and set up the test environment.

+3. **Run the test**: users perform the tasks with the prototype.

+4. **Observe and record**: note behaviours, struggles, errors; may use video.

+5. **Analyse**: identify strengths, weaknesses, and unexpected behaviours.

+6. **Refine**: make changes and possibly re-test.

+---

+### Examples from Lecture

+- **Nintendo**: testing low-fidelity prototypes (paper, cardboard) to check early design ideas.

+- **Lab testing sessions**: real users using prototypes while sessions are recorded for analysis.

+---

+### Key Takeaways

+- **Testing is about learning, not just proving**.

+- Can be done with **real users** (usability testing) or **experts** (heuristic evaluation).

+- Works with prototypes of **different fidelity levels**.

+- Testing results often lead back to earlier stages, highlighting the **iterative nature** of design.